chenhao-ye/cs537-sp21-discussion/week13/README.md

 void* ptr = mmap(NULL, length, PROT_READ | PROT_WRITE, MAP_SHARED, fd, offset);
 ```

 `mmap` will map the range `[offset, offset + length)` in the file `fd` into the address space and return the pointer of that chunk of memory.
-This means, if you modify a bytes at `ptr + 5`, this modification will be applied to the file at `offset + 5` (with some buffering for performance readons).
-Note this is implemented by memory mapping (using page table), so `length` must be multiple of page size.
+This means, if you modify a bytes at `ptr + 5`, this modification will be applied to the file at `offset + 5` (with some buffering for performance reasons).
+Note this is implemented by memory mapping (using page table), so `length` must be multiple of the page size.

 Note `mmap` could be applied to normal files, but in this project, we apply it to a "fake" file (a shared memory object).
 You can view the shared memory object as a real file but not on disk, so it has great performance but not persistent.

 `mmap` returns a raw pointer `void*`, and you need to make some rules for both processes accessing it (say, on what location storing what kind of data).
-We recommend to do it by casting this pointer into an array.
+We recommend doing it by casting this pointer into an array.

 ```C
 typedef struct {